 2) It’s cheaper.
 Buying your magazines in the grocery store or even through subscription can get pricey.
 We begged Texture to give you a good deal, and they delivered.

-That’s what I spend on a Chick a Filet meal.
+That’s what I spend on a Chick-fil-A meal.
 ONE magazine can EASILY cost close to that in the airport.
 So yes, this is a FANTASTIC deal.

 3. Kids love electronics.
 If you can USE the appeal of electronics to encourage reading, why not do it?